monscamus/eastworlds/posts/meet-at-the-moon.md

 # THE BIG SMACKDOWN - Science Fiction Vs Fantasy!

-![Meet at the Moon, Science Fiction Vs Fantasy or Does Scantasy exist?](/images/meetatthemoon2.jpg) In its role as the arbiter of world building genres, Eastworlds will host BSFA, BFS and others in a tongue in cheek battle of the titans: Science
-Fiction versus Fantasy.
+![Meet at the Moon, Science Fiction Vs Fantasy or Does Scantasy exist?](/images/meetatthemoon2.jpg) In its role as the arbiter of world-building genres, Eastworlds will host a tongue-in-cheek battle of the titans: Science Fiction versus Fantasy.

 Is it that simple or can we throw some more petrol on the genre bonfire?
-We are getting together in Cambridge for a face off between the BSFA (British Science Fiction Society) and the BFS (British Fantasy Society).
+We get together in Cambridge for a face off between the BSFA (British Science Fiction Society) and the BFS (British Fantasy Society).
 We'll be at the [Blue Moon pub](https://cambridge.pub/blue-moon/) for some good natured talk-off about SF worlds vs Fantasy worlds, and the rules for worldbuilding in each (if there really even are any).

 # Some ideas already thrown in the pit:
 - Gene Wolfe's Book of the New Sun